Horris Hill School: Historic abuse settlements

-In August 2024, The Times reported that "[a] charitable foundation that ran a boys’ prep school in Berkshire [i.e. Horris Hill] has apologised to seven former pupils and paid compensation after admitting to decades of abuse by two teachers."
+In August 2024, The Times reported that "[a] charitable foundation that ran a boys' prep school in Berkshire [i.e. Horris Hill] has apologised to seven former pupils and paid compensation after admitting to decades of abuse by two teachers."
 The teachers were named as Rodney Allan, a former headmaster, and Michael Goldsworthy, a former boarding housemaster.
 Both were dead at the time of the admission.
 The Times also reported that Allan had resigned from the headship at Horris Hill in 1985 after a parent complained about his conduct, but was cleared of the charges at the time.

-In a letter to one of the claimants, Alex Roe, chair of trustees of the Horris Hill Foundation, "wrote that the foundation offered its “sincere apologies ... for the abuse you suffered at the school and the harm it caused. [...]
+In a letter to one of the claimants, Alex Roe, chair of trustees of the Horris Hill Foundation, "wrote that the foundation offered its "sincere apologies ... for the abuse you suffered at the school and the harm it caused. [...]
 Schools are meant to be places of safety for children and it is a matter of profound regret to us that this was not the case for you, and that abuse took place within what we considered to be our school.
-We are so very sorry this happened and for the many years it has taken for this apology.”

-Dino Nocivelli, the lawyer acting for the claimants, said "the settlement of these cases is a positive conclusion for my clients.
-The disclosures of a significant number of former pupils of abuse at the school indicates that if these former teachers were still alive, that they would have been facing formidable criminal cases for childhood sexual abuse.
-My clients want these settlements to shine a light on not only the abuse that took place at Horris Hill School, but also at boarding schools across the country.
-They hope that their pursuit of this case will encourage others who have suffered abuse to know that they are not alone and that justice will prevail.”

-The allegations raised by Will Young relate to a period after Allen and Goldsworthy had left the school's staff.
-As of August 2024, the state of further actions against the school is unclear, however the Times reported that Forfar Education, Horris Hill's current owners, as saying "[we] have been informed by the former owners, the Horris Hill Trust, that there are no outstanding claims against the former owners of the school and that the seven claimants that did come forward have all been satisfied by the actions of the trust."
+We are so very sorry this happened and for the many years it has taken for this apology."
+The Times reported Forfar Education, Horris Hill's owners, as saying "[we] have been informed by the former owners, the Horris Hill Trust, that there are no outstanding claims against the former owners of the school and that the seven claimants that did come forward have all been satisfied by the actions of the trust."